Gabriele2396/ADM-HW5/README.md

 ## Homework 5 of Algorithmic Methods of Data Mining of Group 15

+The main goal of the homework is to build a system that provides users with information about roads in California and Nevada.

 The group is composed by the following members:

 - Gabriele Giannotta